hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Linux Function App should exist.
-Changing this forces a new Linux Function App to be created.
+* `location` - (Required) The Azure Region where the Windows Function App should exist.
+Changing this forces a new Windows Function App to be created.

-* `name` - (Required) The name which should be used for this Linux Function App.
-Changing this forces a new Linux Function App to be created.
+* `name` - (Required) The name which should be used for this Windows Function App.
+Changing this forces a new Windows Function App to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Linux Function App should exist.
-Changing this forces a new Linux Function App to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Windows Function App should exist.
+Changing this forces a new Windows Function App to be created.

 * `service_plan_id` - (Required) The ID of the App Service Plan within which to create this Function App.